Villad-dev/wherehome/README.md

 ### Example:

+NB use only https links for Android builds!
 ```
 --dart-define=SDK_REGISTRY_TOKEN="your_mapbox_pk.token"
 --dart-define=BACKEND_URL="backend URL"

-NB use only https links for Android builds!
 ```

-#### Licence and right to
+## Licence and right to use
 I appreciate if anyone will be using code in non comercial usage othervise pemission to use has to be requested.